noahtren/Cooperative-Communication-Networks/README.md

 communication.
 This includes (but is not limited to) the communication medium and channel.
 Adversarial agents could also be part of the system.
 Essentially, CCNs are autoencoders with latent spaces that can be shaped according to arbitrary constraints.
+You can read more [here](https://noahtren.com/nn-language).

 ### Extensions

-* **Adversarial games**.
+- **Adversarial games**.
 One could add a "Spy" generator that attempts to learn the same representations as the original generator.
 It would be trained to trick the decoder.
 This would be similar to a GAN, but the dataset is replaced with a cooperative generator.

-* **Perceptual loss**.
+- **Perceptual loss**.
 Implementing perceptual loss could encourage symbols to be perceptually different from each other via some external metric, such as from a pre-trained CNN.

 ### Credit